bigkahuna443/SkinModHelper/docs/guide/README.md

 such as the "bangs" and "startStarFlyWhite" textures.

-Skin Mod Helper will make those textures no longer use "characters/player" root path, but try to use "characters/[Character_ID]" as the new root path.
+Skin Mod Helper will make those textures no longer use "characters/player" root path, Then try to use "characters/[Character_ID]" as the new root path.

 If you don't want to do that, and if you want to manually set a more unique new root path, then you can use this:
 ```
-  SpecificPlayerSprite_Path: ["path to the root directory of a specific texture"]
+  SpecificPlayerSprite_Path: [path to the root directory of a specific texture]     # Path's starting point is "Graphics/Atlases/Gameplay/“
 ```

 ConfigInfo - HairColors